Lagarfljót Worm: Overview

 The first sighting is generally conceded to be the 1345 "marvel" seen at Lagarfljót century chronicle, and recorded in the medieval annals of the 15th century.
 The serpent at the lake has been mentioned in 16th century world maps, a 17th century chronicle, and a baroque poem from the 17th century chronicle.

-The skrýmsli (monster) was seen at the lake in 1749–1750, and the media have reported sightings into the 20th and 21st century, including a 2012 video supposedly showing the creature swimming.
+The skrýmsli (monster) was seen at the lake in 1749–1750, and the media have reported sightings into the 20th and 21st centuries, including a 2012 video supposedly showing the creature swimming.

 According to the folktale published in Jón Árnason's collection (1862), a "heath worm" (type of slug) kept with gold grew into a monster inhabiting the lake.

 Similar "heath worm" stories are attached to several other Icelandic bodies of water.
 At Skorradalsvatn, Sabine Baring-Gould collected an 1862 account of a monster with a seal-like head, which has been compared to or equated with older accounts of monsters at Lagarfljót.